CrossTheRoadElec/Phoenix6-Documentation/source/docs/yearly-changes/yearly-changelog.rst

 Miscellaneous Improvements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Orchestra have been re-added.
+* Orchestra has been ported from v5.

   * Now supports multiple devices playing a single track.

-* Remote limits have been re-added.
+* Remote limits have been ported from v5.
-* More feedforwards in various controls.
+* Additional feedforwards in various controls.
 * Support for roboRIO motion profiles using Velocity/Acceleration setpoints in Position/Velocity controls.
 * Improved support for unit tests.
-* New helper methods for working with multiple signals (single or multi device).
+* New helper methods when working with multiple signals (single or multi device).

 Tuner
 -----